wiredzenith/FallDetection/ProjectLog.md

 - continuing work on the [mern tutorial][l3], i have a login, and register page now i am planning to have the mer tutorial finished by the end of the week or Monday at the latest.

+### 22/10/19

+- continued work on mern app finished the tutorial that i was working on and the app is working as expected.
+- i want to start adding my own components to my app, such as mobile number page and user details, and more elements the the navbar. i haven't received my development board yet so i will continue on the web page till i receive that.

 ### ToDo

 - #### mern web app